 - LVIS 2001: Introduction to Art History and Visual Studies

-- LVIS 2025: History and Theory of Exhibitions, or another approved exhibition or museum studies course
+- LVIS 2010: Exhibitions as History, or another approved exhibition or museum studies course

 - LVIS 3001: Methods of Art History and Visual Studies